 The Bottom Line

 It’s abundantly clear that everyone’s job has changed from the “good ol’ days” of 2019.
 That makes training and education more critical than ever as staff and volunteers adapt to their adjusted roles.
-But effective training can’t be random or simply function as a reward for a job well done.
+But effective training your staff and volunteers can’t be random or simply function as a reward for a job well done.

-From the top leadership to your mission delivery staff and your office clerks, training needs to be a planned, systematic response to your new conditions so that each person, and in turn, your entire nonprofit, can thrive in our new normal.
+From the top leadership to your mission delivery staff and your office clerks, training your staff and volunteers needs to be a planned, systematic response to your new conditions so that each person, and in turn, your entire nonprofit, can thrive in our new normal.

 About the Author